-Adopting a low-fat, moderate-carbohydrate diet can help to both treat and prevent NAFLD, a common cause of high ALT.
+Reducing the amount of fat and carbohydrates can also help treat and prevent NAFLD, a common cause of high ALT.

 You can also try incorporating these tips into your weekly meal planning:

-- avoid fruits and vegetables served with high-calorie sauces or added sugar and salt
+- Limit fruits and vegetables served with high calorie sauces or added sugar and salt.